 Techniques for Drivers to Conserve Fuel

 Fleet drivers can conserve fuel by learning how driving behaviors affect fuel economy and by adopting techniques to save fuel and money.
 The amount of fuel your vehicle consumes depends heavily on how you drive.
 See the information below and FuelEconomy.gov for information about driving efficiently.

-Speeding increases fuel consumption and decreases fuel economy.
-Fuel is required to provide the energy necessary to overcome resistance from air and tire rolling.
+Speeding increases fuel consumption and decreases fuel economy as a result of tire rolling resistance and air resistance.
 While vehicles reach optimal fuel economy at different speeds, gas mileage usually decreases rapidly at speeds above 50 miles per hour (mph).
-For example, every 5 mph you drive over 50 mph is like paying $0.15 more per gallon of gas (based on the price of gas at $2.32 per gallon).
-Reducing your speed by 5 mph to 10 mph can improve fuel economy by 7%–14%.
+For example, every 5 mph you drive over 50 mph is like paying $0.15 more per gallon of gas (based on the price of gas at $2.56 per gallon).
+Reducing your speed by 5 to 10 mph can improve fuel economy by 7%–14%.

 Reduce Vehicle Load

 The additional weight of items left in a vehicle requires more fuel to propel your vehicle.
 Hauling rooftop cargo also increases drag.
-This can reduce fuel economy from 2%–8% in city driving, 6%–17% on the highway, and 10%–25% at 65–75 mph.
+This can reduce fuel economy from 2% to 8% in city driving, 6% to 17% on the highway, and 10% to 25% at 65–75 mph.
 Offload any unnecessary items to reduce the fuel consumption of your vehicle.

 Drivers may find it difficult to recognize opportunities to conserve fuel while driving.
 A 2015 study by the National Center for Sustainable Transportation found that instantaneous or in-vehicle feedback affects driver behavior and improves fuel economy on average of 5.6% and can result in even greater driving improvements when added to driver training.

 - FuelEconomy.gov – Gas Mileage Tips

-- University of California Riverside's ECO-ITS Research Program
+- University of California Riverside – ECO-ITS Research Program